RESEARCH STATEMENT

 I research and design digital products designed for millions of users.

-I continue to build on my doctoral research, which explores how a digital therapeutic intervention’s aims can be embodied in the moment-to-moment user experience.
-For example: Can we convert teen passion for dramatic stories into real-world self-improvement outcomes?
+For example: Can we convert teens’ passion for dramatic stories into real-world self-improvement outcomes?
 This is an example of ‘transfer’, a long-studied problem in educational games, VR therapy, and other digital entertainment based approaches to impact.
-In my research I argue that transfer is not easy, but it’s possible.”
+In my research I argue that transfer is not easy, but it’s possible.

 - Video games have great promise as tools for change